ConsciousGroupMind/SKYNET-800---Collective-Intelligence-Forecasting-System/README.md

 We can see that the deviation in the event log for signals is about 300 minutes on average, but we already understand why — the thing is that the 3 timeframes we use average out to a 110‑minute timeframe.
 This is its characteristic feature (we are already working to take this into account and adjust to the timeframe); then the deviation will be reduced to zero.

- Detection of Systematic Timeframe Deviation (with Visual Evidence) During the analysis of rare anomalous IDs (107 and 151), a stable pattern was identified, clearly illustrated in the screenshots below.
+ Detection of Systematic Timeframe Deviation (with Visual Evidence) During the analysis of rare anomalous IDs (107), a stable pattern was identified, clearly illustrated in the screenshots below.

-🖼 Screenshot 1 – ID 151 (Cat)
-The image shows the calculation for ID 151:

-Trend difference 4h→30m = –570 min (absolute value 570).

-The only significant group is 18, with an average deviation of –280 min.

-Calculated deviation: 570 + 280 = 850 min.

-Actual deviation from column 18: –938.4 min.

-Difference between calculated and actual: 88.4 min (explained by other factors).

 🖼 Screenshot 2 – ID 107 (Dog)
 The image shows the calculation for ID 107: